pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_publish-and-subscribe.md

 ```

 #### Returns[​](#returns-1)

-Subscription status (see SDK statuses).
+Returns subscription status.
+See SDK statuses.

 ## Unsubscribe[​](#unsubscribe)

-Stop receiving real-time updates from a subscription or subscriptionSet.
+Stop receiving real-time updates from a subscription or a subscriptionSet.

 ### Method(s)[​](#methods-6)